Enestst/Space-Invader-Game-/README.md

-# In my preparatory year made Spcae Invader Game with Pygame library of Python.
+# In my preparatory year made Space Invader Game with Pygame library of Python.